 If you’re left scrambling to find exactly what they mean, you are not alone.
-According to Quickbooks 2015 Small Business Accounting Report, only 40% of business owners surveyed considered themselves to be “extremely” or “very knowledgeable” in the areas of accounting and finance.
+According to this accounting statistics resource, 60% of small business owners feel they aren't very knowledgeable when it comes to finances and accounting.

 If you’re a digital business owner selling across country borders, you’ve got even more things to know about.
 Taxes such as VAT, GST or other sales taxes are not limited to your own borders, so you find yourself having to become familiar with accounting systems and terms in a foreign land, too.

 On the run yet?
 Hang tight, let’s look at some of the most common terms a digital business owner is going to hear…

 One thing you should understand, especially if you do business worldwide, is that there are not many differences in the GAAPs (Generally Accepted Accounting Practices - jargon alert!) of each country; however, sometimes terms and interpretations vary.

 While most of the world now uses International Financial Reporting Standards (IFRS), the USA does not require their use and still uses its own GAAPs.
 IFRS has been developed by the International Accounting Standards Board (IASB), a multi-national board based in London.

 Whew!
 Without going too far down a tangled rabbit warren of standards boards, in a nutshell, you just need to know that the different countries you deal with may have adopted different standard practices and different terms (for example, a profit forecasting Europe may be referred to as a revenue forecast in the USA).

 Yes, all of these financial terms can definitely get confusing, especially if accounting is not a strength of yours, but don’t let that put you off.